 Removal Tips

-Start with clean, dry skin and use a cotton swab to paint the liquid latex SFX makeup into the shape you want the fake cut to be.
-If you want the fake wound to be a large, open gash, apply the SFX makeup to a wider area of skin.
+Start with clean dry skin and use a q-tip to paint the liquid latex into the shape you want the cut to resemble.
+If you want the wound to be a larger open wound, apply the liquid latex to a wider area of your skin. Â

-First, paint a few circles of liquid latex onto a stainless steel mixing palette and allow them to dry.
+First, paint a few circles of liquid latex onto a stainless steel mixing palette, and allow them to dry.
 The diameter of the circles will be the same length as the maggots you are creating.

 More Tutorials